turingschool/curriculum/source/topics/performance/measuring.markdown

 New Relic will track the most recent 100 requests in development.
 To view the data visit `/newrelic` in your browser.

-So, assuming your app is running on `localhost:3000`, find New Relic at `http://localhost:3000/newrelic`
+So, assuming your app is running on `localhost:3000`, find New Relic at `http://localhost:3000/newrelic`.
+You may need to restart your server.

 #### Usage in Production